 Which metadata influence the search results?
 Which elements impact the position in the search results and are independent of a developer?
 Can the keywords from users’ opinions be useful in creating the list of keywords?
-How does the positioning of an app in Google Play look like?
+How does the positioning of an app in the Google Play look like?
 Read below to find out more.

 Introduction to App Store Optimization (Android) – increase of the app visibility in Google Play